aspose-email-cloud/aspose-email-cloud-node/doc/EmailApi.md

 <a name="asFile"></a>
 ## **asFile**

-Description: Converts Email model to specified format and returns as file.
+Description: Converts Email model to a specified format and returns as a file.

 Returns: File stream in specified format.